jhu99/DGGAPM/README.md

 ### Output of DGGAPM

-The output of DGGAPM consists of a $p \times p$ correlation matrix $R$ with the format:
+The output of DGGAPM consists of a $p \times p$ estimated precision matrix $R$ with the format:
 ```
  1.0000000000 -0.024134294 -6.447580e-02  0.0414261210  ...
 -0.0241342944  1.000000000  1.771790e-01  0.0129375893  ...